 By Andrew Catania

-Young, intelligent, talented, flamboyant and high on life, the next-age music sensation, Nikki Stringfield has managed to make herself a household name.
+Young, intelligent, talented, colorful, and high on life, the next-age music sensation, Nikki Stringfield has managed to make herself a household name.
 With a myriad of accolades to her name, including a Schecter Guitar endorsement and bagging in tremendous praise from the critic’s camp.
 This Red Oak, Texas native is a sure sign that she’s going places and adding more on her acclaim and well-established fame as she progresses in her career.

-She started off by attending the University of Texas graduating with a degree in Radio/TV Film.
+She started by attending the University of Texas, graduating with a degree in Radio/TV Film.
 After interning for Warner Brothers Music, Nikki relocated to Los Angeles to join the band Before the Mourning.
 With superior guitar skills, Nikki also joined the all-female tribute band The Iron Maidens.
 The Iron Maidens have featured guitarists such as Nita Strauss, who’s with The Alice Cooper band, and Courtney Cox, who presently shreds with Nikki on the extensive collection of Iron Maiden covers.
 Since then, she has toured worldwide, joined forces with Femme Fatale, guitarist Brad Jurjens, and shared the stage with many other acclaimed artists.
 Nikki also won Guitar World’s “Model Search” contest and was featured in the Guitar Review Guide for 2015.

 The chronology of her career is a strong validation of the mastery and expertise that she holds, with the riffs, shreds, and chords of her signature Schecter Guitar.